Wager History, Family Crest & Coats of Arms

 The surname Wager was first found in Yorkshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1379 when Wilhelmus and Cecelia held the estates.

-Important Dates for the Wager family
+Early History of the Wager family

 This web page shows only a small excerpt of our Wager research.
 Another 109 words (8 lines of text) covering the years 1455, 1487, 1709, 1566, 1566, 1560, 1666, 1743, 1656, 1630, 1666, 1664 and 1665 are included under the topic Early Wager History in all our PDF Extended History products and printed products wherever possible.